Wrecker of Days' One-Stop-Shop: Stress-Free Builds (& Filters): 1-Button, SSF, Item Freedom

 https://www.pathofexile.com/account/view-profile/Wrecker_of_Days/item-filters

 1 - A filter that only shows gear relevant to my builds posted here.
-(Currently, it revolves around the Zombie and RF build.)
+(Currently, it revolves around my Reaper, RF, and Zombie builds.)

 2 - A filter for everyone that's relevant for all builds.